 Scality: Scality is a pure-play object storage supplier, but also works in the large enterprise market with HPE; HPE does not have its own object storage line.
 Scality Ring is software defined storage, and the supplier emphasises speed of deployment (it says it can be done in an hour) as well as point-and-click provisioning to Amazon S3 storage.
 NFS v4, SMB & LinuxFS (fuse).
 It claims it operates at up to 100PB of data.

 Object storage and the cloud

 Another reason organisations pick object storage is for compatibility with the cloud.
 As most cloud storage is object-based, using object technology on premises or on private cloud infrastructure should make for easier transitions between storage locations.

-“One of the limiting factors at the moment is they all run their own developed protocols for interfacing with their object storage.”
+“One the limiting factors at the moment is they all run their own developed protocols for interfacing with their object storage.”
 On premises, though, AWS S3 is now well established, and applications increasingly support Azure Blobs and Google Cloud Storage, natively or through a translator.